codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 ## Overview

 In Android, the common "pull to refresh" UX concept is not built in to a ListView.
 However, many Android applications would like to make use of this concept for their feeds.
 This is useful for all sorts of feeds such as a Twitter timeline.
-This effect can be achieved using either the `SwipeRefreshLayout` from the support library, which was recently introduced but back-ported to Android SDK (v4) or by leveraging popular third-party libraries.
+This effect can be achieved using either the `SwipeRefreshLayout` from the support library, which was recently introduced and back-ported all way back to Android SDK (v4) versions.

 ## Using SwipeRefreshLayout